-Ex-Illinois Gov. Blagojevich, granted clemency by Trump, sues for right to seek elected office again
+Ex-Illinois governor Blagojevich, granted clemency by Trump, sues for right to seek elected office again

 “If I were to fall dead right here, my obituary in tomorrow’s papers wouldn’t be that good,” he said.
 “Hopefully I’ll live a lot longer, and I can do things in my life … where that obituary might be corrected.”

-Ashley Parker contributed reporting.
+Ashley Parker contributed to this report.